legluondunet/MyLittleLutrisScripts/The Longest Journey/README.md

 Big thanks to people who gave their time to permit us playing this game in the best conditions.

 Technical notes:
-- Multilanguage: during installation, you will be able to select other languages for menus and subtitles such as French, Spanish or Italian.
-Credits: Legluondunet (fr), Danixu86 (sp), LiefLayer (it).
+- Multilanguage: you will be able to select others languages for menus and subtitles during install between french, spanish or italian.
+Credits: Danixu86 (sp), LiefLayer (it), Legluondunet (fr).
-- Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/
+- Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/

 # The Longest Journey - Gog - Wine + ResidualVM win32